theScottyJam/snap.js/content/nolodash/unionBy/description.md

-We will use a vanilla JavaScript implementation of `_.uniqBy()` to solve this problem.
+We will use a plain JavaScript implementation of `_.uniqBy()` to solve this problem.

 ```javascript
 function uniqBy(array, iteratee) {